 Keys to an Amazing Life: Secrets of the Cervical Spine

 He is the author of the forthcoming book, Keys to an Amazing Life: Secrets of the Cervical Spine, (January 2013).
-He was inspired to write the book based on this concept.
+He was inspired to write a book based on this concept.
 Dr. Hansraj is also the author of Bloodless Spine Surgery: Pictures and Explanations.
 His goal with each of his books is to bring years of accumulated expert medical knowledge to the public-at-large.
 He does this in an easy-to-digest format to help countless individuals with ongoing spinal and health issues.

 He is board-certified by: